jon-jacky/Piety/doc/baremachine.md

 ## Software Goals ##

-A goal for Piety is to be able to  use the Python REPL to inspect and manipulate any data in the running system, including operating system data structures and device registers.
+Piety should be able to  use the Python REPL to inspect and manipulate any data in the running system, including operating system data structures and device registers.

-A goal is for Piety to be self-hosted: once it has reached a barely usable state, further development of the Piety system should be done  on the personal computer by using Piety itself.
+Piety should be self-hosted: once it has reached a barely usable state, further development of the Piety system should be done  on the personal computer by using Piety itself.